 Over the past five years, Wolverine has acquired fittings, parts, components and accessories from

-The acclaimed 100-year Wolverine warranty is mostly marketing fluff — the headline looks good: it sounds very impressive to a customer looking for a reliable faucet — but, the warranty falls apart in the fine print.
+The acclaimed 100-year Wolverine warranty is mostly marketing fluff — the headline looks good — it impresses customers looking for a reliable faucet — but, the warranty falls apart in the fine print.

 First: Not everything on a Wolverine faucet is guaranteed.
 Wolverine warrants all of its finishes to be free of defects for 100 years and its cartridges to be leak free for the same century.
 That's where the guarantee stops.
 It does not guarantee any other part of its faucets to be free of defects.
 So if the handle comes loose and cannot be tightened or the spout splits, you are on your own.

 Second: The hundred year warranty period is not really for 100 years.
-The real length of the warranty is for as long as the faucet is owned by its original buyer, or 100 years, whichever comes sooner.
-You can bet that the 100 years is not going to come sooner.
+The real length of the warranty is for as long as the faucet is owned by its original buyer, or 100 years, whichever comes first.
+You can bet that the 100 years is not going to come first.
 The average American homeowner moves every seven years.

-Wolverine contracts the manufacture of some of its faucets to Chinese factories.
+Wolverine contracts the manufacture of many of its faucets to Chinese factories.